cattapre/2020-september-isoseq/CLI/command-line-intro.md

     chmod ug+x test.sh
     ls -lh test.sh

-<div class="output">-rwxr-xr-- 1 msettles biocore 79 Aug 19 15:05 test.sh
+<div class="output">-rwxrwxr-- 1 hslyman hslyman 79 Sep 30 08:56 test.sh
 </div>

 OK!
 So let's run this script, feeding it the phiX genome.
 When we put the genome file 1st after the name of the script, this filename becomes variable '1', which the script can access by specifying '$1'.
 We have to provide a relative reference to the script './' because its not our our "PATH".

     ./test.sh genome.fa

-<div class="output">msettles@tadpole:/share/workshop/msettles/cli$ ./test.sh genome.fa
+<div class="output">hslyman@tadpole:/share/workshop/isoseq_workshop/hslyman$ ./test.sh genome.fa
     1686 T
     1292 A
     1253 G